 If the unit (or group of units sharing a common stack) seeks to qualify for LEE by emitting at less than 10% of the applicable Hg emission standard or less than 50% of the applicable HCl emission standard, specify the units of measure of that standard.
-Report "LBTBTU" if the units of the standard are lb/TBtu, "LBMBTU" if the units of the standard are lb/MWH, and "LBGWH" if the units of the standard are lb/GWh.
+Report "LBTBTU" if the units of the standard are lb/TBtu, "LBMBTU" if the units of the standard are lb/mmBtu, "LBMWH" if the units of the standard are lb/GWh, and "LBGWH" if the units of the standard are lb/GWh.
 Leave this field blank if Hg LEE qualification is based on the potential annual Hg mass emissions.